johnoregan/cmdPost/docs/usage.md

 - [Emoji Support][emojis]
 - [cmdPost Usage Example][example]

-### Blog Folders and Special Files
+## Blog Folders and Special Files

 Create a folder for your Blog.
 If you own several blogs, create a separate folder for each blog.
 These folders are known as _blog folders_.
-There are no restrictions on blog folder names, but it is recommended that the folder name has some similarity to the blog associated with it!
+There are no restrictions on blog folder names, but it is recommended that the name you choose as some similarity to the blog associated with it!

-Your blog folder must contain a `blog.cfg` file ([described below][config]).
-It is also the location where blog posts are stored in the form of markdown files.
+Your blog folder is the location where blog posts are stored in the form of markdown files.
+Each blog folder must contain a `blog.cfg` file ([described below][config]).

-Each markdown file represents a single blog post. cmdPost also automatically creates and updates a hidden file called `posts.log`, which is used to keep track of additions and changes to the markdown files in your blog folder.
+cmdPost also automatically creates and updates a hidden file called `posts.log`, which is used to keep track of changes to the markdown files in your blog folder.
 Please do not modify or delete this file.

 [back to top][top]

-### Blog Configuration Files
+## Blog Configuration Files

 When cmdPost is executed from the command line, it first checks for the existance of a blog configuration file called `blog.cfg` in the current folder.